 Wealth Building Recommendations

 Explore real estate crowdsourcing opportunities.
 Instead of buying a timeshare, invest in real estate passively to earn money.
 Take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+Fundrise invests in residential and industrial real estate in the Sunbelt, where valuations are lower and yields are higher.

 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments.
 You don't need leverage.
 Further, you can invest in different parts of the country.

 For example, cap rates are around 3% in San Francisco and New York City.
-However, they over 10% in the Midwest if you’re looking for strictly investing income returns.
-It’s free to look.
+However, they over 10% in the Midwest if you're looking for strictly investing income returns.

 I’ve personally invested $810,000 in real estate crowdfunding since 2016 to diversify and earn income possibly.